-Traditionally, DDoS protection relied on hardware appliances deployed at the customer's data centres.
+Traditionally, DDoS protection relied on hardware appliances deployed at the customer's data centers.
 Hardware appliances frequently provided advanced protection, low latency, and granular control by network admins.

 Yet its capacity was constrained by limits of the hardware appliance, or the traffic pipe leading into it.
 These limits made hardware appliances susceptible to large volumetric attacks which saturated the organisation's traffic pipe.
 In addition, they required additional management overhead by the organisation, large upfront investment (CAPEX) to purchase, and dedicated staff to operate them.

 Thus standalone hardware appliances are most suited today either for large organisations or service providers creating their own mitigation scrubbing centres (usually with multiple such devices) or for organisations that are prevented by national or industry regulations from using cloud security services.